There is a crack in everything. That’s how the light gets in.Leonard Cohen

 P.S. unless it’s to say black is beautiful

-One thought on “Using The Word Dark and Racism”
+One response to “Using The Word Dark and Racism”